vaishnavi46/lab-photo-gallery/README.md

 ## Deliverables

-All the files in the these folders provided in the starter code, with the necessary code to satisfy the requirements described below.
+You need to generate the starter code and fill it with the necessary code to satisfy the requirements described below.

 ## Introduction

 In this lesson we are going to work with Angular for the first time.
-The goal here is to work on three small projects where you can practice the concepts we've learned thus far.
+The goal here is to work on a small projects where you can practice the concepts we've learned thus far.

 ## Starter Code